Auto Modellista: Gameplay

-Auto Modellista attempts to be a technical racing game, with an immense amount of available parts and settings for the selection of cars provided to the player.
+Described as "half and half arcade and simulation" by producer Yoshishiro Sudoi, Auto Modellista is a racing game with an immense amount of available parts and settings for the selection of cars provided to the player.
 Various aspects of each car can be tuned, allowing the player to tweak the performance of the car.

 In the Garage mode (the main single-player mode), the player is granted the ability to select one of four tire types which affect road grip in regard to the weather conditions on the race track (for example, the "Semi-Slick Tires" provide maximum speed and grip in dry weather, but suffer in rain).
 Other options include Brakes (which determine braking efficiency), Suspension, Turbines, Mufflers, Computer (determines the car's ability to accept upgrades later in the game), the engine, "Final Gear", and Weight Reduction.

 Auto Modellistas customization options also extend to visual enhancements, allowing the player to choose from many different color combinations, hood and spoiler types, plus the ability to add badges, stickers and even create license plates.
 Engine swaps are also available, for example, the Subaru 360 can have EJ20T in place of its EK32.
 Swapped engines cannot be re-tuned in the game.

 A large aspect of the game was its online mode, with online races supporting up to 8 players.
 This functionality was not available on the GameCube and European PlayStation 2 versions.
 The official online mode of Auto Modellista has since been discontinued however, Auto Modellista is now playable online again on the revival Xbox Live servers called Insignia.